 From here, we make a beeline for the flight deck.
 Here you’ll get up-close and personal to some of the machinery that called the Yorktown home over the years.

 One reason I really wanted to see the Yorktown on this visit to Charleston was because I visited it as a little kid.
 Yes, that’s young Jonathan in the photo below.
-I wanted to try and replicate that photo.
+Let’s and replicate that photo.

 Fun.
 Sadly I couldn’t find those shorts in my current size.